FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/rules.md

 ### Age Requirement

-- You must be **18 years of age or older** to join and participate in the FRP community.
+- You must be **18 years of age or older** to join and participate in the DSRP community.

 ### Respect and Behavior